-This morning I had the privilege of carrying the Olympic torch through Tiananmen Square.
+This morning I had the privilege of carrying the Olympic torch through Tiananmen Square on its final leg to the Beijing National Stadium where the opening ceremony of the 2008 Summer Olympics will be held at 8.00 pm on Friday, 8 August.
 John Barton and I were two of 29 foreigners that had been invited to carry the torch in Beijing today after it had arrived overnight from the earthquake-stricken province of Sichuan.

 Neither of us could change our schedule (it was too late for me to get an earlier flight to Beijing – everything was full) so we asked the organising committee if they could give us slots in Beijing.
 And a few days ago they confirmed that we could run here.